Prevent misuse of your company name or details

 • Check your public domain name details via Whois or SIDN.
 Ask your web hosting provider if they shield your sensitive information if possible.
 Think of (email) addresses, phone numbers, and employee names.
 Do leave the email address of a technical contact so that, for example, cybersecurity organisations can alert you to digital threats.

-• Tell your staff about the risks of fraud (in Dutch), such as sharing confidential company data.
+• If you have staff, make sure you discuss the risk of fraud with them, such as sharing confidential company data.

 Has your identity been misused?

 Is a fraudster using your business details for online deception or to send fake invoices?
 Alert your customers, suppliers, and other partners.
 Business identity fraud is a criminal offence.
-Report it to the Fraud Helpdesk and file a report with the police
+Report it to the Fraud Helpdesk and file a report with the police.
+You can also report identity fraud to the Central Identity Theft and Error Reporting Centre (CMI, in Dutch).